Forty-six years

 personal value

-to Western man compared with his own
+to Western man compared

 archetypal allegories.
 Likewise, Greek mythology is at best an